 YES!
 Up until the scholarship deadline, you can go back to academic works and make changes to your General Application or Recommended Scholarship applications.

-Award notifications generally go out in April and May.
+Award notifications generally go out early April.
 If you were selected for a scholarship, you will be notified via email.
 At this time, we do not notify students who didn’t receive a scholarship.
 If you do not hear from us before the end of the school year, unfortunately you were not selected for a scholarship.
 We encourage you to apply again next year.

 If you received a “scholarship” that money will be paid to you for the upcoming school year in two installments (unless stated otherwise), half in Fall and half in Spring.
 If you were selected for an “award”, those funds will be paid out during the Spring semester of the current year.

 First, make sure it’s not too soon.
 Remember, the first payment for scholarships won’t go out until the upcoming Fall semester.
 Also know that if you owe money to the school, your scholarship will be applied to that bill first, before the rest is sent to you.
 If you still feel that your scholarship was not received, please contact the financial aid office to get help.